-At the heart of the county of Norfolk sits the famed Norwich Cathedral, known as one of Norwich’s twelve heritage sites.
+At the heart of the county of Norfolk sits one of the finest Cathedrals, the famed Norwich Cathedral, known as one of Norwich’s twelve heritage sites.
 Steeped in history, this location which is over 800 years old, is ideal for an amazing cultural or religious experience.

 The History Of Norwich Cathedral

 This Cathedral in Norwich was built between 1096 and 1145, it required the demolition of two churches and an Anglo-Saxon settlement to create enough space for the 461 ft long structure.
 This architectural masterpiece was constructed out of mortar, flint and Caen limestone and features over 1000 bosses in its large two storey cloister making this the largest collection in a cathedral as well as a vast collection of Bible stories in stone.
 Complete with its original 315 ft spire, the cathedral stands as one of the largest in England.

 The cathedral began construction sometime after the Archbishop of Canterbury divided the Kingdom of East Anglia into the two dioceses of Dunwich and North Elmham in 672.
 The Norman Conquest required the bishop’s seat to be moved to Thetford before Herbert de Losinga purchased the Bishopric of Thetford from Henry II.
 Bishop Herbert proceeded to transfer his seat to Norfolk where he then began the construction of his new cathedral and founded a monastery with monks coming from Canterbury.